nekkoji/nekkoji/README.md

 - 👋 Hi, I’m Perez, Cris John M. a.k.a CJ, @nekkoji
 - 👀 I’m interested in Gaming (specifically League, TFT, and Valo) and Mangas/Manhwas
-- 🌱 I’m currently learning BS Computer Engineering
+- 🌱 I’m currently studying BS in Computer Engineering
 - 📫 You can reach me at perezcj2003@gmail.com
-- ⚡ Fun fact: I like to cook
+- ⚡ Fun fact: I like to cook and I play drums

 <!---
 nekkoji/nekkoji is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.